GoogleContainerTools/skaffold/docs-v2/content/en/docs/pipeline-stages/renderers/helm.md

 # Rendering with helm
 [`helm template`](https://helm.sh/docs/helm/helm_template/) allows Kubernetes developers to locally render templates.
-Skaffold relies on `helm temple --post-render` functionality to substitute the images in the rendered charts with Skaffold built images.
+Skaffold relies on `helm template --post-renderer` functionality to substitute the images in the rendered charts with Skaffold built images.